Skip to main content

 Background

-Using the two lists, the department proceeds to develop the final list of external reviewers.
-There are three numbers associated with the process that need to be identified: the length L of the independently-produced lists, the minimum number C of selected reviewers that must be chosen from the candidate’s list, and a range of the total number T of selected reviewers (8 external reviewers is a suggested minimum).
-The independent lists need to be included in the dossier so that it is clear which of the received letters are from reviewers chosen by the candidate only, which are from reviewers chosen by the department only, and which are from reviewers chosen by both.
+The department proceeds to develop the final list of external reviewers using the independent list method.
+As part of this process, three numbers need to be identified: 1) Length of the independently-produced lists; 2) Number of external reviewers that must be chosen from the candidate’s list; and 3) Total number of received letters in the dossier from external reviewers (5 external reviewers is the stated minimum in the Faculty Handbook).
+The independent lists need to be included in the dossier so that it is clear which of the received letters are from reviewers chosen by the candidate, the department, or both.
 The list should include reviewers that were asked and declined, plus the reason for declining, if given.
-Note that individuals may decline to review a promotion dossier for multiple reasons and declining a request for dossier review without a given reason does not reflect on the candidate’s suitability for promotion, i.e. should not be viewed negatively against the candidate.
+Note that individuals may decline to review a promotion dossier for multiple reasons and declining a request for dossier review without a given reason does not reflect on the candidate’s suitability for promotion, i.e., should not be viewed negatively against the candidate.

 Whereas the selection of external reviewers is central to the tenure review process;

-Whereas candidate input to the process should be structured in a way that is fair and which inspires an understanding of why radius of impact is important transparent;
+Whereas candidate input to the process should be structured in a way that is fair and transparent;